Medical training exercise enhances skills, fosters collaboration

 |0

-This work, Medical training exercise enhances skills, fosters collaboration [Image 4 of 4], by Gino Mattorano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical training exercise enhances skills, fosters collaboration, by Gino Mattorano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.